The Teddy Bear Haircut: Every Breed That Pulls It Off Perfectly

 • Save

-To get this look, ask your groomer for a round scissor finish on the face with no harsh lines near the muzzle.
-The ears blend into the cheeks — no defined ear flap edge.
-Body stays fluffy, not shaved down.
+Ask your groomer for a round scissor finish on the face with no harsh lines around the muzzle.
+The ears can be blended into the cheeks.
+There are no defined edges to the ear flaps.
+The body is not shaved to the skin.

-A bath every 3 weeks keeps that coat bouncy between grooming appointments, which should be scheduled every 6 to 8 weeks to maintain that perfect round shape.
+Bathing every 3 weeks keeps his coat bouncy in between grooming appointments which should be every 6 to 8 weeks to keep the round shape.

 📸 Photo credit: Instagram @pelle.cavapoo